 Currently, Blipteam is supporting a single basic checkout process that includes the customer account sign up.
 Since Blipteam focuses on easy and small web sites, we have chosen for a straightforward sign up process that is part of the customer’s order flow.

-Blipteam makes use of external payment providers such as PayPal.
+Blipteam makes use of external payment providers such as Stripe.
 This means that your customers do leave the Blipteam web site briefly to complete the payment of their order.

 Learn More About Building Your Own Online Store: